nbicocchi/learn-microservices/modules/communication-async/slides/1 - Async communication.md

 **Characteristics:**

-* Highly decoupled
+* Service A updates its state → publishes an event with the full relevant data.
-* Enables local read models
+* Service B consumes the event → updates its local copy.
 * Events act as a source of truth

 **Use cases:**